microsoft/BotFramework-WebChat/docs/HOOKS.md

 ```
 <!-- prettier-ignore-end -->

-This function will return a function that, when called, will render Markdown into an HTML string.
+This hook will return a function that, when called, will render Markdown into an HTML string.
 For example,

 <!-- prettier-ignore-start -->
 ```js